-As demonstrated by our and other estimates of the extent of fraud in the federal government or programs, expertise and data-analysis capacity are
+As demonstrated by our and other estimates of the extent of fraud in the federal government or programs, expertise and data-analysis capacity are needed to develop fraud estimates.
+For example, our government-wide fraud estimate required an investigative data request from the OIGs of the 12 selected agencies, as well as additional data, such as from OIG semiannual reports to Congress.
+We also made use of significant fraud

-&lt;sup>46Department of Agriculture, The Extent of Trafficking in the Supplemental Nutrition Assistance Program: 2015-2017 (Alexandria, VA: September.
+46Department of Agriculture, The Extent of Trafficking in the Supplemental Nutrition Assistance Program: 2015-2017 (Alexandria, VA: September.
 2021); Department of Labor, Office of Inspector General, 19-22-005-03-315; Small Business Administration, Protecting the Integrity of the Pandemic Relief Programs: SBA's Actions to Prevent, Detect and Tackle Fraud.
 (Washington, D.C.: June 2023); and Small Business Administration, Office of Inspector General, White Paper Report 23-09.